yamf225hi/ALGO_PROGRAMMING_MTH4300COPY/class_notes/10_linked_lists/readme.md

 ## Practice Examples
 1. Modify deletion to delete by value instead of position.
-2. Write a function that takes in a class ```LinkedList(singly linked list)```, and returns another linked list in the reverse order.
+2. Write a method that reverse the order of the linked list.
 Example: l1= 5->3->7->1 then the output should be l1_r= 1->7->3->5
+3. rewrite the search method using recursion
-3. Implement a queue class, using the linked list data structure
+4. Implement a queue class, using the linked list data structure
-4. Use stl list and solve the problem from last time for reversing a linked list.
+5. Use stl list and solve the problem from last time for reversing a linked list.
 What is the time complexity (big O notation) for reversed linked list with stl and without?